DitDotz/chess_2/README.md

 ## Known missing features/bugs

 en-passant
-stalemate
-draw
-king can castle when in chec
+stalemate - king is not in check but there are no legal moves draw by 3 move repetition king can castle when in check currently